Pweder3/SMORT/docs/Planning.md

 ## Nose Cone
-The nose cone is a part that will be deisgned to absorbe all of the shock it will contain a spring and a pin that will absorbe the brunt of the landing shock. (it will not be filled with tanerite).
+The nose cone is a part that will be deisgned to absorbe all of the shock it will contain a spring and a pin that will absorbe the brunt of the landing shock. (it will not be filled with any explosive compound).

 <img src= "Images/Diagrams/Untitled-2023-11-28-1409.png" width = 300>